SmartTokenLabs/TokenScript/doc/design_paper.md

 **Render tokens in a wallet**
 It's hard to render the interaction of a system with an event in the token history, when the smart contract doesn't define the behaviour of all those systems in a way they understand.
 It's also hard to make a smart contract powered token to interact with all kind of different user interface systems - especially when upgrading the contract requires a lot of work.

+--
+ A token is rendered
+differently according to what happened to the token.
+It's also a security issue.
+Imagine a website be hacked to warn the user that their car rego insurance token has expired, and ask the user to renew it but presenting the attacker's address to receive the fee.
+--

 **Allowing new protocols on the token**
 Again, the inflexibility and immutability of a smart contract tokens makes it hard to allow to develop new protocols for it, especially when those protocols are not known when the contract is written.
 This could end with a locked-in-state of the token on one certain protocol and a migration to another protocol which lies completely in the hand of a single trusted party.